Board Game Review:

 Target sensory processing:

-• (tactile, grading of movement) Lay the cards on a cookie sheet and cover them with a dry good (rice, beans, etc.).
+• (tactile sensitivity) Lay the cards on a cookie sheet and cover them with a dry good (rice, beans, etc.).
 Players will have to gently move the dry food in order to see the cards hidden underneath

 Target math skills: